ArtHitParade

 This portrait somehow inaugurates the orientalist painting and its idealism.
 Reynolds achieves a spectacular effect, without seeking realism.
 The flowing robe is inspired by the Roman toga and the oriental turban is nothing Polynesian.
 The landscape behind him is Greek, with a few palm trees.

 This artwork is unique in the art of Reynolds, who probably created it especially without commission for the exhibition of 1776 and kept it in his studio until his death.
-It was sold for £ 10.3M including premium by Sotheby's on November 29, 2001.
+It was sold for £ 10.3M by Sotheby's on November 29, 2001.
 The image is shared by Wikimedia.

 Omai returned to Polynesia with Cook's third voyage.